COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Based on fair evidence, conjugated equine estrogens do not affect the incidence of, or survival from, invasive CRC.
+Based on fair evidence, conjugated equine estrogens do not affect the incidence of or mortality from invasive CRC.

 Magnitude of Effect: N/A.

-Based on solid evidence, statins do not reduce the incidence or mortality from CRC.
+Based on solid evidence, statins do not reduce the incidence of or mortality from CRC.

 Based on solid evidence, the harms of statins are small.

 Colorectal cancer (CRC) is the third most common malignant neoplasm worldwide and the third leading cause of cancer deaths in men and women combined in the United States.
-It is estimated that there will be 149,500 new cases diagnosed in the United States in 2021 and 52,980 deaths due to this disease.
-Between 2013 and 2017, incidence rates for CRC in the United States declined by about 1% per year.
+It is estimated that there will be 151,030 new cases diagnosed in the United States in 2022 and 52,580 deaths due to this disease.
+Between 2014 and 2018, incidence rates for CRC in the United States declined by about 2% per year in individuals aged 50 years and older but increased by 1.5% per year in individuals younger than 50 years.
 For the past 20 years, the mortality rate has been declining in both men and women.
-Between 2014 and 2018, the mortality rate declined by about 2% per year.
+Between 2015 and 2019, the mortality rate declined by about 2% per year.
 Incidence and mortality rates are higher in Black individuals compared with other races; however, a meta-analysis found no evidence that Black individuals have higher rates of precancerous lesions.[3,4,5]

-Primary prevention involves the use of medications or other interventions before the clinical appearance of CRC with the intent of preventing clinical CRC and CRC mortality.
+Primary prevention involves the use of medications or other interventions before the clinical appearance of colorectal cancer (CRC) with the intent of preventing clinical CRC and CRC mortality.

-Genetics,[9,10] experimental,[11,12] and epidemiologic [13,14,15] studies suggest that CRC results from complex interactions between inherited susceptibility and environmental factors.
+Genetics,[1,2] experimental,[3,4] and epidemiologic [5,6,7] studies suggest that colorectal cancer (CRC) results from complex interactions between inherited susceptibility and environmental factors.
 The exact nature and contribution of these factors to CRC incidence and mortality is the subject of ongoing research.

-There is evidence of an association of CRC with alcoholic beverage consumption.
+There is evidence of an association of colorectal cancer (CRC) with alcoholic beverage consumption.
 In a meta-analysis of eight cohort studies, the relative risk (RR) for consumption of 45 g/day (i.e., about three standard drinks per day) compared with nondrinkers was 1.41 (95% confidence interval [CI], 1.16–1.72).
-Case-control studies suggest a modest-to-strong positive relationship between alcohol consumption and large bowel cancers.[17,18] A meta-analysis found that the association did not vary by sex or location within the large bowel.
+Case-control studies suggest a modest-to-strong positive relationship between alcohol consumption and large bowel cancers.[2,3] A meta-analysis found that the association did not vary by sex or location within the large bowel.